influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

   - Upgrade `flux-lsp-browser` to v0.5.21.
   - Add properties for storing your tick generation selections, including a `generateAxisTicks` property to turn this feature on and off.
   - Update generate ticks into an array of properties for each axis.
-  - Add the `legendColorizeRows` property to toggle color on and off in the legend.
+  - Add the `legendColorizeRows` property to toggle the color on and off in the legend.

 ### Bug Fixes